Description

 6.May support energy and physical performance

-7.This particular supplement has been shown to be well tolerated with an extensive history of study and safe use 8.Studies with CoQ10 have mostly focused on its benefit involving certain types of cardiovascular diseases, including congestive heart failure and hypertension.
+8.Studies with CoQ10 have mostly focused on its benefits involving certain types of cardiovascular diseases, including congestive heart failure and hypertension.
 However, this nutrient has also been evaluated for high cholesterol and in diabetes.
 Patients with high cholesterol levels who are placed on statin drugs such as Lipitor and Zocor should take additional CoQ10 in the amount of 100mg daily, or a few times a week, to counteract the muscle damage from statin drugs

 9.One study in patients with heart failure showed significant improvement in functional status, clinical symptoms, and quality of life in end stage heart failure patients who were placed on CoQ10